 What is the Difference between a Committed Intimate Relationship and Common Law Marriage?

-A Commited Intimate Relationship is used for dividing assets.
+A Committed Intimate Relationship is used for dividing assets.
 The existence of a CIR does not give the court authority to order spousal support (alimony) as in a divorce.

 A CIR also does not convey any special status as to parenting rights or child support.
 Issues related to children rely on parentage status, not on marital status.